 Other marine life includes green, hawksbill, leatherback, and Pacific Ridley sea turtles with the neighboring Ballena National Marine Park featuring humpback whale, Bryde’s whale, spinner dolphins, rough-toothed dolphin, false killer whales, and killer whales.
 The majority of these are seasonal migrants.

 The wildlife on land includes white-faced capuchin, spider monkey, mantled howler, and the squirrel monkey accounting for all of Costa Rica’s monkey species.
 Predators include the jaguar, cougar, jaguarundi, margay, and ocelot.
 Sightings are challenging because of the elusive nature of each of these cats.

 Some of the more intriguing species of wildlife include the two and three-toed sloths, coati, hermit crab, giant anteaters, and the endangered Baird’s tapir.
 The skies are colored with scarlet macaws, hummingbirds, and 220 species of butterflies.

 The rich biodiversity and tranquility of the lowland tropical forests combined with the serenity of the beaches make hanging out at Corcovado a highlight itself.
 National Geographic once referred to Corcovado as “the most biologically intense place on Earth in terms of biodiversity.”

-The 5 miles (8 km) trail known as Sendero El Tigre meanders throughout the park providing encounters with flora and fauna and serenity.
+Sendero El Tigre Trail: This is a trail that extends 5 miles (8 km) while meandering throughout the park providing encounters with flora and fauna and serenity.
 Although easily accessible, it is a long trail taking anywhere from 6 to 8 hours to complete.

 - Rich biodiversity